The Bachelor of Science in Nursing (BSN) program fosters confident, collaborative leaders prepared to work in complex healthcare environments.

 - NUR 420 – Population and Public Health Nursing

 - NUR 430 – Nursing Leadership and Practice

 View the Nursing Curriculum.

-Nursing majors also take courses in the core curriculum including biology, chemistry, ethics, mathematics, nutrition, policy, and psychology.
+Nursing majors also take courses in the core curriculum including biology, chemistry, ethics, mathematics, nutrition, and psychology.